 This is indeed related to reg-mod-BPDN and in fact this inspired it.
 We studied this empirically in \cite{modcsMRI}.
 However, one cannot get good error bounds for it in any easy fashion.
 Notice that the minimization is over the entire vector $b$, while the $\ell_1$ cost is only on $b_{T^c}$.

-As pointed out by anonymous reviewer, one may consider solving the following variant of reg-mod-BPDN (we call this {\em reg-mod-BPDN-var}):
+One may also consider solving the following variant of reg-mod-BPDN (we call this {\em reg-mod-BPDN-var}):

 Since $\muhat$ is supported on $T$, the regularization term can be rewritten as $\lambda\|b-\hat{\mu}\|_2^2 = \lambda\|b_T-\hat{\mu}_{T}\|_2^2+\lambda\|b_{T^c}\|_2^2$.
 Thus, in addition to the $\ell_1$ norm cost on $b_{T^c}$ imposed by the first term, this last term is also imposing an $\ell_2$ norm cost on it.
 If $\lambda$ is large enough, the $\ell_2$ norm cost will encourage the energy of the solution to be spread out on $T^c$, thus causing it to be less sparse.
-Since the true $x$ is very sparse on $T^c$ ($|\Delta|$ is small compared to the support size also), we will end up with a larger recovery error\footnote{In the limit if $\sqrt{\lambda/2}$ is much larger than $\gamma$, we may get a completely non-sparse solution.}.
-We show an example in Fig. \ref{regmodBPDNvarcomp}.
-Notice that the reg-mod-BPDN-var solution has many (about 7) more extras on $T^c$ than the reg-mod-BPDN solution and thus has a larger total error.
-Also, see Fig. \ref{reconfig}(a).
+Since the true $x$ is very sparse on $T^c$ ($|\Delta|$ is small compared to the support size also), we will end up with a larger recovery error\footnote{In the limit if $\sqrt{\lambda/2}$ is much larger than $\gamma$, we may get a completely non-sparse solution.}. [see Fig. \ref{reconfig}(a)].
 However, if we compare the two approaches for compressible signal sequences, e.g. the larynx sequence, it is difficult to say which will be better [see Fig. \ref{larynxcompareregmodBPDN}].